 “In writing stories that happen in the era of Fake News and often involve racists, the alt-right , the new KKK and outright self-proclaimed Nazis, I thought it would be appropriate to have a post-ethnic journalist as my protagonist,” said the author.
 “He is the new face of North America confronting the old face.”

 Even though the books are fiction, Engler insists that most of the events in the stories he writes are based on real incidents, reported in the mainstream media, usually “toned down” from what really happened.

-“Some people question the plausibility of certain things that happen in the books, even though they are based on real events,” said Engler, who worked as a reporter and editor at the Vancouver Sun for over two decades.
+“Some people might question the plausibility of certain things that happen in the books, even though they are based on real events,” says Engler, who worked as a reporter and editor at the Vancouver Sun for over two decades.
 “I’ve been a voracious reader of the news for almost 50 years and one thing I’ve learned is that truth can be much stranger than fiction.”